ilsl/multiplayer-asteroids/README.md

 This game allows 2 players to play against each other on the classic arcade game: asteroids.

 This works on a shared local network but can easily be configured to be hosted.
+It uses thge following technologies:
+* sockets
+* threads
+* Queue (bucket synchonization)

 This project uses the code from the following github repository as a base: